GluuFederation/docs-gg-prod/docs/source/tutorials/oidc-steppedup-auth-tutorial.md

 Register your upstream website as a Service.

 For this demo, we are using [`http://localhost:4400`](https://github.com/GluuFederation/gluu-gateway/tree/version_4.0/gg-demo/node-ejs) as the Upstream Website, the application where OpenID Connect Authentication is added.
 End users always request to the Kong proxy first, then the plugin performs authentication.
-If it's successful, Kong will forward the request to the upstream website and serve the content that is returned by the upstream website.
+If it's successful, Kong will forward the request to the upstream website and serve the content returned by the upstream website.

 Follow these step to add a Service using GG UI